-The Tier 5 Youth Mobility Scheme is a Government Authorised Exchange (GAE) scheme.
+The T5 Youth Mobility Scheme is a Government Authorised Exchange (GAE) scheme.

 It is designed to allow international undergraduates and graduates to gain experience working in the UK, as well as to learn new skills that can be used to build their career in their home country.
 On the other hand, the scheme helps UK-based employers recruit the best talents from overseas.

 It costs £244 to apply for the Scheme.
 As a part of your application, you also need to pay the healthcare surcharge and £19.20 to have your biometric information collected.